SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 CHANGES - VERSION HISTORY
 +++++++

+4.1.0 - by jastey, fix provided by Roberciiik -Corrected component reference number for Will O'Hara Soundset component

 4.0.0 - by jastey
 	-Russian version by Arkie
 	-"Will O'Hara soundset subcomponent" splitted from component "Will O'Hara NPC", by Roberciiik